Adelaide Street Art – A City of Portrait Murals

 While many consider Melbourne Australia’s street art capital, we suggest Adelaide is the best place in Australia to find stunning street art portraits.
 You could spend several days wandering the city admiring the public art and the many large scale murals in Adelaide central business district.

-We would like to acknowledge the Kaurna people as the traditional owners of the country where the city of Adelaide is situated today.
+The Kaurna people are the traditional owners of the country where the city of Adelaide is situated today.

 This post contains affiliate links.
 Our full disclosure policy is here.